Will AI Replace Financial Analysts?

 AI task scores based on O*NET occupational task data (US Dept. of Labor)

-Core tasks for Financial Analysts and how much of each one todayβs AI can handle autonomously β higher = more displacement risk.
+Core tasks for Financial Analysts and how much of each one today’s AI can handle.
+Higher scores mean more of that task is AI-automatable today - not a direct forecast of job loss.
 Hover any bar to see per-model scores.

 Build and maintain three-statement financial models (income statement, balance sheet, cash flow) to evaluate company performance and forecast future results